det-lab/reading-documentation/docs/index.md

 ---

 Let's get started.
-[Click here to continue on to the next section](01_placeholders.md) where we will go over the typical components of technical documentation.
+[Click here to continue on to the next section](01_placeholders.md) where we will go over one of the most common components of technical documentation: placeholders.